smzair/Event-Booking-API/README.md

 	•	Attendee Management: Register and manage attendees via secure endpoints.
 	•	Booking System: Allow attendees to book events while preventing overbooking and duplicate registrations.
 	•	Validation & Error Handling: Clean API responses with form request validations and exception handling.
-	•	Application can be easily extended for Serverless Notification Architecture, by adding just few more line of code to the controllers
+	•	Application can be easily extended for Serverless Notification Architecture, by adding just few more line of code to the controllers starting by

+    • composer require aws/aws-sdk-php

+ and then utilizing the example_notification.php file by calling before each event response by
+ // Send to AWS EventBridge
+    NotificationService::sendBookingNotification($booking);

 Project directory structure